0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-Of course, this new test fails - it actually fails before even being run, because it's calling a function the compiler can't find: our as-yet unwritten function, `my_divider`.
+Of course, it fails - it actually fails before even being run because it's calling a function the compiler can't find: our as-yet unwritten function, `my_divider`.

 We have successfully broken our test suite!